marmalade/certified/s3eAndroidGooglePlayBilling/README.md

 - Set up IAP for your product in the Google Developer Console
 - Copy this folder into your project path and add the relative path to the extension mkf file to your main mkb.
 For instance:

-    subprojects
+    subprojects\n
-    {
+    {\n
-        ../ s3eAndroidGooglePlayBilling/ s3eAndroidGooglePlayBilling.mkf
+        ../ s3eAndroidGooglePlayBilling/ s3eAndroidGooglePlayBilling.mkf\n
-    }
+    }\n

 - Include s3eAndroidGooglePlayBilling.h
-- On Google Developer Console, select your app, go to Services and APIs, locate the Base64 encoded RSA public key and copy it into a string in your App.
-(Note this isn�t the key you use to sign your App, it�s your Google public license key).
+- On the Google Developer Console, select your app, go to Services and APIs, locate the Base64 encoded RSA public key and copy it into a string in your App.
+(Note this isn't the key you use to sign your app, it's your Google public license key).
 - Initialise the extension with this key by calling s3eAndroidGooglePlayBillingStart.
 - See the header file for additional documentation.